tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 In a nutshell, an invocable is a small python script that gets the build environment setup for it.
 It gets a settings file (that the invocable defines the interface for) that provides information about what we are being invoked on.

+This guide references Project Mu, which is an open source fork of EDK2 that leverages edk2-pytools.

 This guide is written in the style of a tutorial.
 This is based on the real example of an invocable [here](https://github.com/microsoft/mu_basecore).

 ## The problem statement